Diversity and Inclusion in Clinical Trials

 - NIH Clinical Research Trials and You features educational resources and information about diversity in research, including policies and guidance on the inclusion of women and racial and ethnic minority populations and population groups across the lifespan.

-- Diversity is a core value of the NIH All of Us Research Program, which stresses the importance of participation from people of different races, ethnicities, age groups, regions across the country, gender identities, sexual orientations, socioeconomic backgrounds, disabilities, and health status.
+- Diversity is a core value of the NIH All of Us Research Program, which stresses the importance of the participation of people of different races, ethnicities, age groups, regions across the country, gender identities, sexual orientations, socioeconomic backgrounds, disabilities, and health status.

 - The National Institute on Aging’s Recruiting Older Adults in Research (ROAR) Toolkit.